 The 6 mathematical focus are applied into the following sequential content each year:

 Grade 10-11: Trigonometry & Pre-Calculus

-Any further pursuance of mathematics as an elective, such as Calculus, may be explored under the Concurrent Enrollment program.
+Any further pursuance of mathematics as an elective, such as Calculus and Statistics, may also be explored under the Concurrent Enrollment program.

-High school science in Al Madina School of Richmond is based on the Common Core State Standards curriculum.
+High school science in Al Madina School of Richmond is based on the VA State Standards curriculum.
 The curriculum focuses on the ability of a student to follow through the scientific method with critical analysis.
 Students would learn the ability to do proper research and citation, present ideas using their own words with the same meaning, analyze and resolve gaps and inconsistencies in scientific data, interpret various charts, tables and figures, differentiating reporting data as results and interpreting data as analysis, conduct an experimental procedure and understanding the significance of the method, and amalgamate various ideas into elegant concepts.
 Students are encouraged to participate in annual science fair and be reminded of the appreciation of Allah’s creation.

 The science objectives are applied into the following content with all high school levels (grades 9 – 12) being able to take any of the classes pending on the fulfillment of pre-requisite and co-requisite:

 Co-requisite: 11th grade ELA, and Trigonometry & Pre-Calculus